 - Almonds - 7 (optional for garnishing)

 - Cardamom powder – ½ tsp

 - Wash the carrots and trim their edges.
 Scrape the skin lightly and grate all the carrots using a grater and keep aside.
 I used my food chopper.

 - Soak the almonds in some warm water for 15 – 20 mins.
 Peel the skin off and chop them into slivers and keep aside.

 - Chop the cashew nuts into small pieces and keep aside.

-- Heat a heavy bottomed pan or urli and add 3 tbsp of ghee.
+- Heat a heavy bottomed pan or urli and add 3 tablespoon of ghee.
 When it becomes warm, add the chopped cashew nuts and roast over low flame till golden brown.
 Drain them completely, transfer to a plate and keep aside.

 - Now to the same pan, add the grated carrots.
 Simmer the flame completely and sauté for 15-20 mins.
 The color of the carrots would have completely changed and it would have gotten cooked completely.
 But the most important thing is the raw smell of the carrots would be completely gone by now.

 - Now add the milk to the cooked carrots and increase the flame to medium.
 Let the carrots cook in the milk till the entire mixture almost becomes dry.
 Keep mixing in between to avoid the carrots sticking to the bottom of the pan.
 This should take 15-20 mins.